coub/raml_ruby/README.md

-# Raml::Ruby
+# Raml ruby

-Simple gem to access RAML files using Ruby.
-It can also be used to generate documentation, although this part might be extracted in the future.
+Implementation of a RAML parser in Ruby (uses Psych YAML parser).
+It can also generate documentation, although this part might be extracted in the future.

 <!---
 ## Installation